Rapptz/discord.py/docs/guide/interactions/slash_commands.rst

 An instance of this (only one!) needs to be created so that we can begin adding commands to it.

-Its customary to directly attach the tree to the client instance, since this plays well with any type checker if you're using one, and to allow for easy access from anywhere in the code.
+Its customary to directly attach the tree to your client instance, as this allows for easy access from anywhere in your code.
+It'll also play well with a static type-checker if you're using one (discord.py is fully-typed for `pyright<https://github.com/microsoft/pyright>`_!).

-To do this, simply attach the tree to the ``self`` instance in a client subclass:
+To attach it, simply bind the tree to ``self`` in a client subclass:

 .. code-block:: python